HTTP Load Balancer

 -

-A valid DNS domain delegated to Distributed Cloud Services in case you want Distributed Cloud Services to act as domain name server (DNS).
-For instructions on how to delegate your domain to Distributed Cloud Services, see Delegate Domain.
+A valid DNS domain managed by Distributed Cloud DNS in case you want Distributed Cloud Services to act as domain name server (DNS) or a CNAME entry in your DNS zone file.
+For instructions on how to set up Distributed Cloud DNS for your domain to Distributed Cloud Services, see Create Primary Zone.

 -